How the Right Team Will Set You FreeJan 26, 2024

 How the Right Team Will Set You Free

-Also, depending on you significant other for coaching and accountability is a conflict of interest and rarely ends well.
+Also, depending on your buddy or significant other for coaching and accountability is a conflict of interest and rarely ends well.

-Accountability means not just going to the gym and doing a random workout whenever you want, but having an appointment to train with someone you respect.
+Accountability means not just going to the gym and doing a random workout whenever you want, but actually changing your behavior to encourage disease prevention.

-There might be some days when you don’t feel like training, but if you have an appointment with someone, you’ll be more likely to show up so you don’t let them down.
+There might be some days when you don’t feel like lifting weights or batch-prepping your meals, but if you have the guidance of a professional coach, you’ll be more likely to do what you said you would do... so you don’t let them down.

 So whatever your fitness goals, don’t try to fly solo.